konahart/konahart.github.io/constellations/index.md

 relates these elements with the others; nor, necessarily, does there need to be.

-The most novel element is the
-occasional inclusion of small notes that are rearrangable in a grid--these are always akin to index cards, which, like the meta notes, are a simple analogy to the physical world.
-But within that analogy, there is actually a loss of
+The most novel element is the occasional inclusion of small notes that are rearrangable in a grid.
+These are always akin to index cards, a simple analogy to the physical world: to add meta-notes to a document in the real world, one might reasonably attach a Post-It note or an index card; the same metaphor is reused for the digital world.
+But within that analogy, there is actually a loss of usefulness: index cards in the real world can be arranged in more than just a grid.
+They can be manipulated in more meaningful ways.
+They can be color-coded with multiple colors.
+They might also take the form of images, whether a quick sketch, a photograph, or other useful bit of visual information.
+In the real world, an author will use whatever material best suits the information to be conveyed.
+The only limitations are related to being
-usefulness: index cards in the real world can be arranged in more than just a grid.
-This model also consistently fails to make use of the advantages of using a computer program instead of actual notecards.
+physical: portability, duplication, and so on.
+Unfortunately, this model consistently fails to solve some of those very problems.
+They fail to make use of the advantages of using a computer program instead of actual notecards.

-The model of these programs is minimally commital, with only one or two components being related to the real world, while the rest are unrelated to one another.
+Furthermore, the model these programs adopt is minimally commital, with only one or two components being related to the real world, while the rest are unrelated to one another.
 The model gives no clear idea of the functionality of its components.

 Instead, I propose a program with a model based around the night sky.

 Just looking at the night sky, you might see a mess of little lights: stars, planets, various celestial bodies.
 These lights (we'll say stars for simplicity) have no immediately apparent organizational structure.
+How can one ever learn to consistently identify specific stars, transform the mess of lights into useful information?

+The solution to this problem is ancient, yet still applicable to modern life: constellations.

+By connecting and making pictures out of patterns of lights, humans have been able to chart the night sky in ways that are memorable and meaningful to even those with only passing interest in the celestial bodies.
+Furthermore, stars can be part of multiple, overlapping constellations---being a member of one grouping does not prevent it from being part of another.

-How are you to
+How does this map to creative writing?

-By allowing grouping without changing the location of the stars, multiple

-That is the central metaphor of the software I propose:
+Imagine a story that involves multiple narrator characters.
+One way to look at the story is how it will appear in the story's final, written form: a series of events, perhaps presented non-chronologically, from a variety of narrators.
+But perhaps, as the author creates the story, they want to look at the story as it happens chronologically.
+Or perhaps they want to examine each character's part as separate from the others'.
+Or perhaps the writer wants to group scenes by their locations.
+All of these are perfectly valid ways to organize the same set of documents, yet in most creative writing software, attempting to create a new organization either destroys what existed previously or creates a lot of needless duplication.

+Therefore, I propose software that, like Code Bubbles, allows for snippets of writing to be intuitively grouped, but unlike Code Bubbles, allows for multiple, overlapping organization schemes.
+The night sky model provides an intuitive interface metaphor that will encourage ease of understanding and use.

 Terminology:

 * Stars - notes/nodes/vertices
+* Clusters - multiple stars collapsed into a smaller representation
-* Constellations - arrangements/relationships/edges
+* Constellations - arrangements/relationships/networks

+## Components

+### Stars

+Stars function much like you would expect notes to, but can actually have a range of uses.
+A Star might consist of:

+* a snippet of writing
+* a character profile
+* a scene
+* notes about a scene
+* a setting
+* an image
+* a quote
+* an event
+* a link
+* a piece of audio or video

+### Constellations

+Constellations operate much like Code Bubbles' bubbles, but multiple can be defined from the same set of Stars.
+Grouping will be available both in terms of an outline that encompasses the component Stars, as in the graphical representation of a constellation in real like, and in network-like edges between Stars (nodes).
+This can be used to create series of events, as in a chronological or diegetic order, while having simultaneously associated but "orderless" elements.

+Constellations will be given names and colors, to allow them to be easily distinguished from one another in a selection menu.

+### Clusters

+For simplicity, it is advisable that groups of Stars be collapsible.
+For example, a group of Stars might consist of notes related to a character--- perhaps one Star is a profile, others are images of the character, and so on.
+Perhaps the author wants to include all the character notes in a Constellation that contains notes on all the characters.
+Including all the notes on this character at the "top level" in this Constellation would make it difficult to understand the relationship between all the Stars---notes on this character are not directly related to notes on another character.
+Instead, these Stars should be embeddable into a Cluster that represents the character.
+Then is is possible to have a Constellation of all the characters, from which each Cluster can be expanded into its component Stars.

+### Other features

+* small 'sky map' of all inhabited parts of the virtual field
+* search across all snippets
-*
+* name/character generator
+* document statistics (word counts, etc)
+* selection of sky/star themed backgrounds will help give the software a modern look
+* bare-bones editor mode for focused, long-form writing

+## Miscellanea

-Working titles include
+Working titles for this software design include:

-* Constellations
+* Constellate / Constellations
 * Celestial
 * Sky Writer
 * Written in the Stars